ayrna/orca/doc/orca-quick-install.md

 ```
 All the contents of the repository can also be downloaded from the GitHub site by using the "Download ZIP" button.

+## Compilation of `mex` files

 ORCA is programmed in MATLAB, but many of the classification algorithms are implemented in C/C++.
 Because of this, these methods have to be compiled and/or packaged into the corresponding `mex` files.

-## Quick install from the MATLAB/Octave console

 In Windows and GNU/Linux, you can build ORCA directly from the MATLAB/Octave console.
 Just enter in the `scr` directory and type `make`.
 ```MATLAB